 My son Davide would classify a few of the above sites as "social networks".
 He is probably right.
-Anyway, they are far less "social" than other popular sites such as facebook or twitter.
-I currently have no account in either.
+Anyway, they are far less "social" than other popular sites such as facebook or twitter. or linkedin, or ...
+I currently have no account in any of these.
 Despite owning a smartphone, I have no whatsapp account either.

 Eventually any kind of posting information to the www amounts to giving up a bit of one's privacy.
 For example from a peep at the EXIF details of this picture anybody can easily make sure that on Sept.
 23, 2015 at 12:37:42 I happened to be in Piazza del Popolo in Rome.
-A difference e.g. with an instant tweet of that picture is that instead it landed in the www on 9 Apr 2016, some 7 months after shooting, when all serious privacy issues were past relevance.
-Another important difference is that that picture is there for anybody caring to see it, not just for those in the "twitter club".
-A third difference (perhaps less important, but relevant to anybody taking photography seriously) is that in panoramio one can access the original image file with all its pixel detail, while social networks compress/corrupt pictures.
+Contrary to, e.g., an instant tweet, that picture landed in the www on 9 Apr 2016, some 7 months after shooting, when all serious privacy issues were past relevance.
+Another important difference is that that picture is there for anybody caring to see it, not just for those inside the "twitter club".
+A third difference (perhaps less important, but relevant to anybody taking photography seriously) is that in panoramio one can (could) access the original image file with all its pixel detail, while social networks make a point of compressing/corrupting pictures.

 In conclusion, even if you are a fan of this or that social network, and wish to get in touch with me, please be content to drop me an e-mail, or -even better- phone me...